Garv2194/student-assistance-portal/README.md

 ## 📌 Description

-A full-stack academic management portal designed specifically for students at the Sikkim Manipal Institute of Technology.
+A full-stack academic management portal designed specifically for students and teachers.
 The application centralizes essential campus resources—ranging from live timetables to digital library access—into a single, responsive dashboard to improve student organization and productivity.

 ## 🚀 Features